BorislavSabev/ISO20022_php_wiki/README.md

 # ISO20022_php_wiki
-An open source wiki for the ISO20022 standard and how to use it (mainly) with PHP.
-The general information outlined here is standard-specific and thus can be used with any language.
+An open source wiki for the ISO20022 standard and how to use it from a programmer's point of view.

+Development phases
+1. Gather information [CURRENT]
+2. Organise, Format & publish to git-pages [FUTURE]

 ## Goal and purpose
   The purpose of this wiki is to provide information about the ISO20022 financial messaging standard, the Universal financial industry message scheme (UNIFI) and its use (mainly) with PHP.